 The Shareholders and Board of Directors

-Philippine Realty and Holdings Corporation

 One Balete, 1 Balete Drive corner N. Domingo Street

 Brgy.
 Kaunlaran District 4

 Quezon City

-We have audited the consolidated financial statements of Philippine Realty and Holdings Corporation and Subsidiaries as at and for the year ended December 31, 2023, on which we have rendered our report dated March 19, 2024.
+We have audited the consolidated financial statements of Philippine Realty and Holdings Corporation and Subsidiaries as at and for the year ended December 31, 2024, on which we have rendered our report dated March 18, 2025.

-In compliance with Revised Securities Regulation Code Rule 68 and based on the certification received from the Parent Company's corporate secretary and the results of our work done, as at December 31, 2023, we are stating that the said Parent Company has two thousand two hundred fifty-seven (2,257) shareholders owning one hundred (100) or more common shares.
+In compliance with Revised Securities Regulation Code Rule 68 and based on the certification received from the Parent Company's corporate secretary and the results of our work done, as at December 31, 2024, we are stating that the said Parent Company has two thousand two hundred sixty-seven (2,267) shareholders owning one hundred (100) or more shares.